The Tech of Buying and Identifying Drugs

 Physically larger pills.
 The name (and usually the dealers) imply that they contain 2-3 times the usual amount of MDMA.
 Don’t fall for it–the size of a pill doesn’t reliably have anything to do with how much MDMA is in it.
 Most of the weight/bulk of pills is from binders; food-safe chemicals used to hold the pill together.

-Slang for “molecular”.
+It’s slang for “molecular”.
 In theory, “molly” is high purity MDMA powder.
-This form is increasing in popularity and availability (several readers have reported that MDMA powder is easier to get than pills in some areas.)
+This form has greatly increased in popularity and availability (in some areas MDMA powder is easier to get than pills.)
 Dosage and other considerations are the same as for pills.

 How much MDMA is in a pill?